 So environmental justice protections in that context look like affordable fares, reliable transit, the opportunities to see zero-emission vehicles or electric vehicles so that there are no tailpipe emissions contributing to the burden.
 It’s people actually benefiting by getting access to a service that they can use and depend on to get where they need to go.

 A set of environmental justice bills at the Massachusetts legislature will help combat these longstanding issues.
 The bills were designed to help reverse the impacts of these racist policies and protect communities from even more pollution.
 The protections in these bills start by including residents in conversations so they can shape the future of their own communities.

 This blog is one in a series about environmental justice in Massachusetts, and the critical work being done in the legislature to address it.
+It was originally published on June 30, 2020.
 Read the entire series here.

 María Belén Power is the Associate Executive Director of GreenRoots, a community-based and resident-led environmental justice organization working in Chelsea and East Boston, Massachusetts.